seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Then would come some matter from him; I see none now.

 **AJAX**
-Thou bitch-wolf’s son, canst thou not hear?
+Thou bitch-wolf's son, canst thou not hear?

 *Beating him*